LaurinZubler/ba-documentation/chapters/appendix/project-management/risk-management.typ

   ]
 )

+==== Risks Matrix
+#p(
+  [
+  #todo[risk matrix ]
+    _@risk-matrix _

+    #figure(
+      image("/images/project-management/jira_risk_matrix.png", width: 80%),
+      caption: [Screenshot of inherent risk matrix in _Jira_], )<risk-matrix>
+  ]
+)

 ==== Inherent Risks Matrix
 #p(
   [
     The inherent risks matrix provides a visual representation of the potential risks identified, before any mitigating actions are taken.
 This matrix categorizes risks based on their likelihood of occurrence and the impact they could have if they materialize.
-It serves for prioritizing risks and planning appropriate countermeasures in the initial stages of the project.

     _@risk-inherent-matrix _ presents a screenshot from _Jira_ of the inherent risks matrix, showcasing how each risk is categorized and assessed.